manstis/ansible-ai-connect-operator/docs/using-external-configuration-secrets.md

 ## Chatbot service `Secret`

 `chatbot_config_secret_name` should be set to the name of an existing `Secret`.
 The Operator will use the values set therein to configure the chatbot service integration.
-The `Secret` must contain the following values:
+The `Secret` would look like this:

 ```yaml
 apiVersion: v1